Paris is Always a Good Idea

 Intimidated by the City of Lights?
 Don’t think you could handle it with your potentially picky, increasingly hormonal, sometimes stubborn, but still infinitely curious tween?
 I am here to dissuade you.
-Or encourage you!
-It is an excellent time to travel with your tween.
-And Paris offers something for everyone.
+Or rather encourage you!
+It is an excellent place to travel with your tween.
+Paris offers something for everyone.

 Delicious, beautiful, inspiring – Paris is the perfect place to give your daughter (or son) some freedom to sway the itinerary.
 Find a good base and some daily starting points and then wander and taste and explore.
 I found a cozy AirBnb in the 7th Arrondissement – walking distance to the Tour Eiffel, since that was the one monument that we were not going to miss.
 You don’t have to go up it to experience the delight of the iconic tower, but for us – it was the pinnacle and focal point.

 NEVER USED AIRBNB BEFORE?
 CLICK HERE FOR DISCOUNT ON YOUR 1ST BOOKING

 Paris is not all monuments and museums.
 I’m here to tell you.
 Despite its size, it is extremely walkable and well connected via the public metro.
 And good news, wads of cash aren’t necessary either to have a fabulous time once you get there.
 Delicious and affordable street vendors and city markets offer amazing take-away food to simply enjoy in the park or back at the flat.
 And there is plenty in Paris to see and experience without an entrance fee.
 You can skip every single museum and still know Paris.